-Rationale: Agile development accelerates the delivery of initial business value, and through a process of continuous planning and feedback, is able to ensure that value is continuing to be maximized throughout the development process and system lifecycle.
+Rationale: Agile development accelerates the Implications: Waterfall approaches to software delivery of initial business value, and through a development and integration are cited as one of process of continuous planning and feedback, is the largest contributors to project failure. able to ensure that value is continuing to be Waterfall is risky and an expensive way to build maximized throughout the development process successful software systems. and system lifecycle.